DEVOTIONALS

 and incapable of fulfilling the work God expects of us.
 However, when

-we are in step with the Spirit, we won’t have those feelings of defeat that
+we are ‘in step’ with the Spirit, we won’t have those feelings of defeat

-cause us to retreat from the mission God has given us.
-Instead, we will be
+that cause us to resist or retreat from the mission God has given us.

 ACTION:

-Are you ‘keeping up’ with the Holy Spirit?
-Are you ‘in step’ with Him?
+– Am I ‘keeping up’ with the Holy Spirit?

-Are you striving to develop the same qualities and characteristics in
+– Am I striving to develop the same qualities and

-and confident that you can complete what God wants you to
+– Do I feel strong and confident that I can complete what God

-do so that you will hear Him say to you,
+wants me to do so I will hear Him say to me one day,

 “Well done, good and faithful servant!”

-Or, have you retreated from the mission God has given you?
-Satan
+– Have I resisted or retreated from the mission God has given me?

-wants us to be ineffective in serving the Lord, so he tries to convince
+Satan wants us to be ineffective in serving the Lord, so he tries to

-us that God ‘saves us to sit’.
-But that’s not what God does!
-When He
+convince us that God ‘saves us to sit’.
+But that’s not what God does

-saves us, He equips us to be enlisted in His service, and become one
+is it?
+When He saves us, He equips us to participate in His earthly

 The Lord is not slow in keeping his promise, as some